Perrie Edwards Over Alex Oxlade-Chamberlain And Zayn Malik: Does She Want To Date Jake Gyllenhaal?

 Earlier this month, Perrie Edwards just confirmed her relationship with Arsenal player Alex Oxlade-Chamberlain.
 Now, fans are concerned that the couple has already broken up.
 The two have been linked for months, but it appears that they were getting more serious.

-While Perrie Edwards was spotted at an Arsenal game over the weekend, but things may have taken a turn when she was spotted on a date with boyfriend Alex Oxlade-Chamberlain.
+Perrie Edwards was spotted at an Arsenal game over the weekend, but things may have taken a turn when she was spotted on a date with boyfriend Alex Oxlade-Chamberlain.
 The couple was spotted leaving a nightclub in the early hours of the morning of Monday morning, reports Capital FM.
 But, the two didn’t look too happy, as seen in the photos shared on social media.
 In the new photos, Edwards is seen looking upset as she talked to her boyfriend.

 Fans think that Perrie Edwards and Alex Oxlade-Chamberlain have broken up after these photos ???? https://t.co/FS9q2SbzBT